BHARATSURYA1128/tech_eazy_devops_BHARATSURYA1128/README.md

 ├── deploy.sh       # Main deployment script to be run locally.
 ├── setup.sh        # User-data script that runs on the EC2 instance.
 └── README.md       # This file.
+└── resurces/postman_collection # added the postman collection of the test application data
 ```

 ---